At the time applying for Residents permit or visa it is essential that you have health insurance in place.

 - The insurance without copayment doesn´t have limitations.
 The premium is usually higher but during the term of the policy the insured has nothing else to pay.

 - The repatriation cover guarantees the transfer of the deceased to the place from which the come from, including the transfer procedures, transfer to the nearest airport in the place of origin and then on to the burial ceremony or cremation.
-BMI can assess and help you make the correct choice from the best insurance companies in order to cover all your needs in the most optimal way possible.

 Spain has a range of companies that offer health insurance specifically designed for foreigners and therefore can provide a solution for a residency application.